mnikoli/GARLIC/README.md

 (if you don’t have pip, use ```sudo apt-get install python-pip```)

 ######Setup
-GARLIC scripts can be directly used directly after download, no installation is needed, but minor adjustments need applied.
+GARLIC scripts can be used directly after download, with a few minor adjustments need applied.
-Once all GARLIC dependencies (binaries, packages and libraries) are installed:
+Once all GARLIC dependencies are met (binaries, packages and libraries), please follow the steps below:
 1. download GARLIC.vXXX.zip from (bifacility.uni-koeln.de/viewer.php/GARLIC.v1.0.zip)
 2. unzip the file
-3. open /path_to_garlic/GARLIC/scripts/MySQL_connect.py
-in line 6: change user and pass to match the ones you setup during MySQL server installation.
-In case you provided only a password, your user name is ```root```
+3. open /path_to_garlic/GARLIC/scripts/MySQL_connect.py (line 6) and change user and pass to match the ones you setup during MySQL server installation.
+In case you provided only a password, your user name is ```root```.
-.
-4. Connect to MySQL and create new database using a command: mysql -u root -p and providing you mysql password.
-After execution, you will have to type your password by hand.
+4. Connect to MySQL and create new database with a command: ```mysql -u root -p ```.
+You will be asked to provide your mysql password.
-5. Once you have logged in to MySQL create new database called test_significance1 using command: ‘create database test_significance1;’ and then type ‘exit;’.
+5. Once you have logged in to MySQL, the next step is to create new database called ```test_significance1``` using command: ```create database test_significance1;``` and then type ```exit;```.
-6. Last step is to import data (located in folder of the downloaded package, but needs to be uncompressed as well) to the newly created database using a command: mysql -u root -p test_significance1 < garlic_db_dump_xx.xxx.sql
+6. Last step is to import data (located in folder of the downloaded package, needs to be unzipped first) to the newly created database using a command: mysql -u root -p test_significance1 < garlic_db_dump_xx.xxx.sql
 7. And that’s all!
 If you want to run the software use:  python /path_to_garlic/GARLIC/s